-The Company is a biopharmaceutical company focused on the discovery and development of irreversible small molecules to treat patients with genetically defined cancers.
-Since its inception in 2017, the Company has built its proprietary FUSION System platform to design and develop a pipeline of novel irreversible therapies.
+The Company is a clinical-stage biopharmaceutical company dedicated to discovering and developing novel covalent small molecules to treat and improve the lives of patients with genetically defined cancers and metabolic disease.
+Since its inception in 2017, the Company has built its proprietary FUSION System platform to design and develop a pipeline of novel covalent therapies.